thebnbrkr/Until-18/README.md

 # Until 18

 The is a game made by a Bitlife fan (Sort of like a fan-fiction).
 This is basically a life simulator until the age of 18.
+There are some features that are absent in bitlife.

 ## Getting Started